AndresSalomon1990/react-app-jammming/README.md

-# Educational React App - Jammming
+# React App - Jammming
 ## Created with create-react-app boilerplate

 React components, passing state, and requests with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.